 Anne, who cared for her father

-Events will be taking place all around the country, and will include everything from social activities, such as pub quizzes, picnics and pampering sessions, to expert information and support events.
-Please visit carersweek.org| to find an event near you.
+Events took place around the country, including everything from social activities, such as pub quizzes, picnics and pampering sessions, to expert information and support events.